robotics-upo/lazy_theta_star_planners/README.md

 ## Nodes
 - Global Planner Node: Input: map or costmap, you must specify the topic the code (Todo:Change to parameter).
 It expects a PoseStamped Goal from the topic /move_base_simple/goal.
 Once it calculated the path, it waits for another goal request.

 - Local Planner Node: This nodes receives the path from the global planner node and a local costmap centered in the robot.
 It tries to follow the global path accounting for dynamic obstacles.
+It needs a local costmap (tipical rollin window costmap) to work.

 - Sim Planner Node: It's basically a global planner node adapted to run almost isolated.
 You only need to launch a map or costmap from map_server or costmap_2d package.
 Using RViz you can command start and goal positions.